Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ### Code

-- I was using help from [Julio Codes](https://www.youtube.com/c/JulioCodes/about) channel and more specifiaclly for the header and navigation menu I was using this [tutorial](https://www.youtube.com/watch?v=M9BODcrzp4o).
+- I was using help from [Julio Codes](https://www.youtube.com/c/JulioCodes/about) channel and more specifiaclly for the header and navigation menu I was using this [tutorial](https://www.youtube.com/watch?v=M9BODcrzp4o) and for the contact form this [tutorial](https://www.youtube.com/watch?v=T7PnWnTgusc)

 - [Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.